SpaceX CRS-7: Investigation

-It is assumed that the capsule, without considering launch failure situations, crumpled and broke up on impact from free-falling.
 Subsequent investigation traced the accident to the failure of a strut that secured a high-pressure helium bottle inside the second stage's liquid oxygen tank.
 The COPV bottle containing helium had broken loose and struck the upper dome of the oxygen tank with catastrophic effect.
 The report from SpaceX pointed out that the stainless-steel eye bolt was rated for a load of 10000 pounds, but failed at 2000 pounds.

 An independent investigation by NASA concluded that the most probable cause of the strut failure was a design error: instead of using a stainless-steel eye bolt made of aerospace-grade material, SpaceX chose an industrial-grade material without adequate screening and testing and overlooked the recommended safety margin.

 Payload

 Primary payload

 NASA contracted with SpaceX for the CRS-7 mission and set the primary payload, date/time of launch, and orbital parameters for the Dragon space capsule.

-As of July 2013, the first International Docking Adapter, IDA-1, was scheduled for delivery to the International Space Station on CRS-7.
+At the time of the launch, the first International Docking Adapter, IDA-1, was scheduled for delivery to the International Space Station on CRS-7.

 This adapter would have been attached to one of the Pressurized Mating Adapters (PMA-2 or PMA-3) and converted the APAS-95 docking interface to the newer NASA Docking System (NDS).

 These adapters allow docking of the newer human-transport spacecraft of the Commercial Crew Program.
 Previous United States cargo missions after the retirement of the Space Shuttle were berthed, rather than docked, while docking is considered the safer and preferred method for spacecraft carrying humans.
 The subsequent Cargo Dragon missions CRS-9 and CRS-18 brought docking adapters IDA-2 and IDA-3, to PMA-2 and PMA-3 respectively.
 They have been in use since 2020.